yakov255/better-behat-support/development.md

    - Commits and pushes `docs/updatePlugins.xml` to `main`
    - GitHub Pages immediately serves the updated manifest

 9. Users get the update notification in their IDE within 24 hours (or immediately on "Check for Updates").
+The custom repository URL is auto-registered by the plugin via `UpdateSettingsProvider` — no manual configuration needed.

 ### CI pipelines